 If you have pets, practice caution and make sure they do not ingest any of your house plants as some of them might be poisonous for them upon ingestion.

 The snake plant loves a good “cleaning” as part of its watering routine.
 Wet a small towel or any clothes, and rub the leaves.
 This serves two purposes:

 - Getting rid of dust that settles on the plant’s long, vertical leaves.
 This process makes your snake plant look silky and juicy (slightly resembling the aloe vera plant).

 - Watering the plant through its leaves: plants drink not only from their soil, but they soak in the water through their leaves, too.
 The snake plant’s thick, strong leaves allow you to clean them without having to be too careful.

-Because the snake plant is such a survivor, it will do fine in any lighting situation, but ideally, as with most indoor plants, indirect sunlight is the sweet spot– on your floor by a window, on your dresser by a window, or anywhere by a window is where it will thrive.
+Because the snake plant is such a survivor, it will do fine in any lighting situation, including in low light, but ideally, as with most indoor plants, indirect sunlight is the sweet spot– on your floor by a window, on your dresser by a window, or anywhere by a window is where it will thrive.

 Now that you took the time to get to know the snake plant a little better, let’s talk styling!